Atlanta NWSL team: Background and announcement

-Atlanta, Georgia, previously had a professional women's soccer team in the two editions of the Atlanta Beat, the first of which played in the Women's United Soccer Association from 2001 to 2003, while the second played in Women's Professional Soccer from 2010 to 2012.
-Atlanta has also had a men's soccer team, Atlanta United, in Major League Soccer, since 2017.
-For nearly a decade prior to the team's announcement, Atlanta was viewed as a top candidate for an expansion team in the National Women's Soccer League (NWSL).
+Atlanta previously had two professional women's soccer teams named the Atlanta Beat, the first in the Women's United Soccer Association (2001–2003) and a second in Women's Professional Soccer (2010–2012).
+For nearly a decade, Atlanta had been viewed as a top candidate for NWSL expansion.

-On November 9, 2025, The Athletic first reported that Atlanta was set to become the newest NWSL expansion team, the first expansion to the league since Denver Summit FC, announced earlier that year.
-The expansion franchise was officially awarded by NWSL on November 11.
-The team is to be owned by Arthur Blank's AMB Sports + Entertainment group, which also owns Atlanta United, as well as the Atlanta Falcons in the National Football League.
-The expansion fee was reported to be a record price of $165 million, up from the $110 million fee paid by Denver Summit FC.
-The team will play their home matches at Mercedes-Benz Stadium.
-According to ESPN, the team is planned to make their debut during the 2028 NWSL season.
+On November 9, 2025, The Athletic first reported the deal, and the franchise was officially awarded on November 11.
+The expansion fee was reported at a record $165 million, exceeding the $110 million paid by Denver Summit FC earlier in 2025.
+Mercedes-Benz Stadium, which the team will share with Atlanta United, is expected to be modified for an NWSL capacity of approximately 28,000.
+According to ESPN, the club is planned to debut in the 2028 NWSL season alongside an expansion team in Columbus.